 Based on the contract between the OSRHE and DHS, community colleges will submit renewal applications on an annual basis as prescribed by the OSRHE.
 Basically, applications will consist of: a description of the training components offered by the program designed to assist TANF recipients obtain and retain employment; appropriate employment placement procedures; employment follow-up procedures; and, a detailed budget with a narrative substantiating the budgeted amounts requested.
 (Note: Institutions are required to provide a 20% match - in-kind is permitted.)
-In addition, a collaboration signature page must be submitted with the renewal application signed by the college's president and appropriate DHS county directors within the institution's service area.
+In addition, a signature page must be submitted with the renewal application signed by the college's president.
+A list of DHS county directors, business and community partners, and other partnerships (WIOA) within the institutions service area must be submitted with the renewal application.
+No signatures are required.